Evobolics/Evo.Blazor.Splitters/README.md

 # How to Use

+Comming Soon - The code is checked in but a formal guide on how to use it needs to be put together.
+If immediately interested in how to use the control, please see the example in the solution.

 # Purpose

 1) Learn what is needed to create a decently complex custom control in Blazor